In case of a disagreement in the interpretation of policies, or in the case of a dispute, the PDF version prevails.

 - All advances are considered accountable and subsequent accounting is required.

-- In the event that an amount is to be returned to the University, a personal cheque made payable to McGill University must be attached to the expense report.
+- In the event that an amount is to be returned to the University, payment can be submitted via Interac e-Transfer to Traveldeskhelp.acct [at] mcgill.ca or via a personal cheque made payable to McGill University.

 - No additional advances or reimbursements of any kind will be made if the settlement of a prior advance is overdue.
 In addition, non-compliance may result in PCard deactivation and/or freezing of University funds under the responsibility of the Claimant or approver of the advance.